cs10/bjc-r/docs/solutions-guide.md

 # Lab Solutions & BJC Coding Style

-This guide will serve as a reference for authoring lab solutions and for other Snap<i>!</i> code used in labs.
+This guide will serve as a reference for authoring lab solutions and for other <span class="snap">snap</span>  code used in labs.
 Remember, that these are _guidelines_.
 If you have good judgement as to why "breaking" one of these is better for __students__, then follow that logic.

 1. Keep to 1 solution file per "exercise".
     Most labs will have a few exercises in them, which means a few separate solution files per lab.
 An exercise may be more than one question if those questions are related to each other.
 The reason is that we might change only 1 exercise in a lab, or use the same problem in multiple labs.